fieldtrip/website/development/minimum_norm_estimate_new.md

 ### Preprocessing of the anatomical MRI

-\\ The following figure shows the steps of the preprocessing and of the rest of the anatomical processing (volume conduction and source-model).
+The following figure shows the steps of the preprocessing and of the rest of the anatomical processing (volume conduction and source-model).
-\\

 {{:tutorial:minimumnormestimate:anatomical_preproc_mne.png?500|}}

-\\
-//Figure 2.
-Pipeline for processing of the anatomical data
+*Figure 2.
+Pipeline for processing of the anatomical data*
-//
-\\

 The anatomical preprocessing is done in Matlab with FieldTrip.
 At the end, a segmented mri is created for the volume conduction model, and an anatomical volume with and without brainmask is created in a Freesurfer compatible format for the source-space.
 The preprocessing involves the following step